zeroluck/docs/sources/integrate/inbound-saml.md

 # Add New Identity Provider (with oxTrust GUI)

 oxTrust Asimba Adminstration GUI stores the configuration in LDAP.
-Gluu-Asumba loads both LDAP and XML configurations, so you free to choise where to add new a new configuration item.
+Gluu-Asumba loads both LDAP and XML configurations, so you free to choose where to add new a new configuration item.

 ## Required Files